 Check your sump pump every spring

-- Make sure that your septic system is properly maintained and is functioning properly.
+- Make sure that your septic system is properly maintained and is functioning correctly.

 - Have your septic system inspected and pumped regularly.

-- Divert gutters of impervious surfaces, including driveways and sidewalks, into vegetated areas to allow water a chance to infiltrate into the soil.
+Please divert gutters away from impervious surfaces such as driveways and sidewalks into vegetated areas to allow the water a chance to infiltrate into the soil.

-- Make sure you don’t over-water your turf grass and make sure you are watering your yard, not the sidewalk or driveway.
+Make sure you don’t over-water your greenspace, and make sure your outdoor watering covers your yard and landscaping, not the sidewalk or driveway.

 The Next Step

-Here are a few ways to improve stormwater through actions at home:
+Here are a few ways to improve stormwater conditions through actions at home: